ydrallap/B2260/AdditionalDocs/HardwareNotes.md

 ## Report a Bug

+< This section can remain untouched >

-To report new issues with the Helio please use the [96Boards Bug Tracker](https://bugs.96boards.org).
+To report new issues with the BB2260 please use the [96Boards Bug Tracker](https://bugs.96boards.org).

 To view the open bugs, click [here](https://bugs.96boards.org/buglist.cgi?bug_status=__open__&list_id=144&order=Importance&product=HiKey&query_format=specific).
 Alternatively go to the [site](https://bugs.96boards.org/), click on the Search menu item, select HiKey in the product dropdown list and click the search button.